vijita-u/Portfolio_Vijita_Uday/README.md

 - **Project Showcases**: Showcases my projects and skills with short and sweet descriptions.
 - **Contact Form**: Allows visitors to get in touch with me directly through a convenient contact form.

+## Challenges faced and my process to create the website

+Originally, I constructed my website using plain HTML, CSS, and JavaScript.
+However, I soon recognized the potential benefits of transitioning to React.
+Its dynamic routing capabilities and the desire to further my familiarity with the framework prompted the switch.

+Initially, GSAP was my choice for animations, but its lack of seamless integration with React and the complexity of resulting code led me to search for a better solution.
+That's when I stumbled upon Framer Motion, an exceptional React animation library.
+Eager to embrace this new tool, I quickly immersed myself in learning its fundamentals and successfully implemented it in my portfolio.

+This experience was my first dive into the world of Framer Motion, and I thoroughly enjoyed it.

 ## Installation

 To run this project locally, follow these steps: